-- 10. Using, possessing or being under the influence of alcohol or unlawful drugs while on duty, while on RTA's property, or while operating an RTA owned or leased vehicle. - 11.
+- 10. Using, possessing, distributing, selling or being under the influence of alcohol or unlawful drugs while on duty, while on RTA's property or customer premises, or while operating an RTA owned or leased vehicle. - 11.
 Sexual harassment or other unlawful harassment bullying or abusive conducted directed toward another employee. - 12.
 Misappropriation or theft of the RTA's funds, including unauthorized use of RTA funds, RTA credit cards and charge accounts for personal use. - 13.
-All employees must arrive at work in condition to work.
-You will be subject to disciplinary action and termination if you arrive "hung over" or under the influence of drugs or alcohol.
-No use of drugs or alcohol is permitted during or after working hours on any part of RTA or customer premises. - 14.
-Copying of any confidential information or records for known or unknown use by others outside the RTA. - 15.
-Bringing to work or displaying any writings, posters, pictures or literature on RTA premises unless authorized in writing by management. - 16.
+Copying of any confidential information or records for known or unknown use by others outside the RTA. - 14.
+Bringing to work or displaying any writings, posters, pictures or literature on RTA premises unless authorized in writing by management. - 15.
 Solicitation to customers or other employees for sale of products including cosmetics, kitchenware or other items during business hours.
-Employees are urged to limit this type of activity to after hours. - 17.
-Violation of RTA policies including breaches of security or trade secret disclosure. - 18.
-Tampering with or in any way falsifying a document or record submitted to the RTA to support any request for benefits, including sick leave, other leaves of absence, or compensation. - 19.
-Tampering with, destroying or in any way falsifying an RTA business record. - 20.
-Any behavior that brings discredit to the RTA.
+Employees are urged to limit this type of activity to after hours. - 16.
+Violation of RTA policies including breaches of security or trade secret disclosure. - 17.
+Tampering with or in any way falsifying a document or record submitted to the RTA to support any request for benefits, including sick leave, other leaves of absence, or compensation. - 18.
+Tampering with, destroying or in any way falsifying an RTA business record. - 19.
+Any behavior that brings discredit to the RTA. - 20.
+Absence of two or more days without authorization. - 21.
+Failure to pass a drug test administered pursuant to the established RTA drug testing policy. - 22.
+Punching another employee's time card.